 In addition to the VCE VET subjects offered at Sacred Heart College, students are also able to undertake VCE VET programs at other schools and TAFE organisations.
-To enrol in subjects/programs offered externally to Sacred Heart College, students must speak with the Vocational Training Coordinator.
+To enrol in subjects/programs offered externally to Sacred Heart College, students must speak Ms Helen Campbell.

 Please note that as these subjects are offered externally they may be subject to availability of programs.
 Students may be required to participate in a selection process which may involve an information session, aptitude test or induction program.
-Additional costs can also be associated with undertaking a VCE VET external program.
+Additional costs are also be associated with undertaking a VCE VET external program.
 Students are required to attend the relevant training institution one day per week.